tnichols217/notes/MUTH 104/Final/Essay.md

 > ###### MUTH 104
 > # Maple Leaf Rag
 >
-> The Maple Leaf Rag is a ragtime piece composed by Scott Joplin
+> The Maple Leaf Rag is a ragtime piece composed by Scott Joplin and released in 1899.
+This was one of Scott Joplin's most well for